Jardilou/5EOES-Embedded-Project/README.md

 ### 2.1 Description

 A power analysis attack on an embedded platform measures tiny variations of power consumption during the operations of the platform.
 The goal to extract secret data, a password in our case.
-It exploits physical leakage which will be measured by our chipwhisperer nano in order to analyse the traces.
+It exploits physical leakage measured by our chipwhisperer nano in order to analyze the traces.

 ### 2.2 Setup of the chipwhisperer